ietf-wg-cellar/ebml-specification/specification.markdown

 type: Binary

 description: Used to void damaged data, to avoid unexpected behaviors when using damaged data.
 The content is discarded.
 Also used to reserve space in a sub-element for later use.

+# IANA Considerations

+This document creates a new IANA Registry called "CELLAR EBML Element ID Registry".

+Element IDs are described in section `Element ID`.
+Element IDs are encoded using the VINT mechanism described in section (#variable-size-integer) can be between one and five bytes long.
+Five byte long Element IDs are possible only if declared in the header.

+The VINT Data value of one-byte Element IDs MUST be between 0x01 and 0x7E.
+These items are valuable because they are short, and need to be used for commonly repeated elements.
+Values from 1 to 126 are to be allocated according to RFC Required.

+The VINT Data value of two-byte Element IDs MUST be between 0x007F and 0x3FFE.
+Numbers MAY be allocated within this range according to Specification Required.

+The numbers 0x3FFF and 0x4000 are RESERVED.

+The VINT Data value of three-byte Element IDs MUST be between 0x4001 and 0x1FFFFE.
+Numbers may be allocated within this range according to First Come First Served (see [@!RFC8126])

+The numbers 0x1FFFFF and 0x200000 are RESERVED.

+Four byte Element IDs are numbers between 0x2000001 and 0xFFFFFFE.
+Four byte Element IDs are somewhat special in that they are useful for resynchronizing to major structures in the event of data corruption or loss.
+As such four byte Element IDs are split into two categories.
+Four byte Element IDs whose lower three bytes (as encoded) would make printable 7-bit ASCII values may be allocated only Specification Required.
+Sequential allocation of values is not required: specifications SHOULD include a specific request, and are encouraged to do early allocations.

+To be clear about the above category: Four Byte Element IDs always start with hex 0x10 to 0x1F,  and that byte may be chosen so that the entire number has some desirable property, such as a specific CRC.
+The other three bytes, when ALL having values between 0x21 (33, ASCII !) and 0x7e (126, ASCII ~), fall into this catgory.

+Other Four Byte Element IDs may be allocated by First Come First Served (see [@!RFC8126]).

+The numbers 0xFFFFFFF and 0x1000000 are RESERVED.

+Five Byte Element IDs (values from 0x10000001 upwards) are reserved for Experimental use: they may be used by anyone at any time, but there is no coordination.